 Hiking in England

 The mountains in England might not be the first to come to mind when you think trekking.
 Indeed, the highest peak in England stands at 3,208 feet (978 meters), a far cry from Mont Blanc.
 But the country has plenty of cool treks to offer, including coast to coast walk taking through the neat scenery of the English coast.
-And hiking in England always come with an interesting history!
+And hiking in England always comes with an interesting history!

 Hadrian’s Wall Path